Create and manage inherited processes

 - Change project(s) to use the inherited process

 All inherited processes and their child processes are automatically updated with any updates made to their parent system processes.
-Updates to processes are documented in Changes made to process templates.
+Updates to processes are documented in Release Notes for Azure DevOps Server.

 Change the process used by a project